Legendary Florida State coach Bobby Bowden dies at 91

 Bowden retired following the 2009 season with a Gator Bowl win over West Virginia in Florida State’s 28th straight postseason appearance, a victory that gave him his 33rd consecutive winning season.
 However, a month after he resigned, the NCAA stripped Florida State of victories in 10 sports because of an academic cheating scandal in 2006 and ’07 involving 61 athletes.

 Still, only Penn State's Joe Paterno is credited with winning more games as a major college football coach.
-Bowden's win total ranks fourth across all division in college football history.
+Bowden's win total ranks fourth across all divisions in college football history.

-Bowden was replaced by his offensive coordinator, Jimbo Fisher, who had been Bowden’s replacement-in-waiting.
+Bowden was replaced in 2010 by his offensive coordinator, Jimbo Fisher, who had been Bowden’s replacement-in-waiting.

 “He’s one of the great human beings that’s ever coached and one of the great coaches that’s ever coached,” Fisher said.